darkhist/darkhist.me/posts/cypress-axe-part-one.md

 > You might need to restart Visual Studio Code for intellisense to start working correctly

-### Cypress + ESLint
+### Cypress & ESLint

-If you're using the fantastic (and only mildly annoying) ESLint package to lint your code, you'll need to do a couple things to prevent any undue warnings
+If you're using ESLint, you'll need to do a couple things to prevent any undue warnings

 First, run